narethim/tools/setup-prometheus-node-exporter-armv7.md

 # Setup Prometheus

-Install Prometheus Node_Exporter v0.18.1 on an arm64 machine such as NVIDIA Jetson TX2, Nano.
+Install Prometheus Node_Exporter v0.18.1 on an armv7 machine such as Rapberry Pi 3 Version B/B+.

 # 1. Prepare the environment